ameliagarvin/Inhabitent/README.md

 # Inhabitent

-# Inhabitent

 Inhabitent is my first Wordpress theme as well as the first time developing using Wordpress.
 The project was made for a fictional brand named Inhabitent.

-## Installation

-### 1. Download me (don't clone me!)

-Then add me to your `wp-content` directory.

-### 2. Rename the `redstarter-master` directory

-Make sure that the theme directory name is project appropriate!

-### 3. Install the dev dependencies

-Next you'll need to run `npm install` **inside your theme directory** next to install the node modules you'll need for Gulp, etc.

-### 4. Update the proxy in `gulpfile.js`

-Lastly, be sure to update your `gulpfile.js` with the appropriate URL for the Browsersync proxy (so change `localhost[:port-here]/[your-dir-name-here]` to the appropriate localhost URL).
+It is a multiple page Wordpress website which allows a user to search through potentially buying products from the brand inhabitent.
+The website features an about page which tells the story of the inhabitent brand, a front-page which displays featured posts and journal pages which have brand stories in relation to the available products.

+# What I learned

+During this project I learned how to target specific pages using the built in wordpress classes.
+How to use PHP in relation to Wordpress, how to navigate through the Wordpress Dashboard.
+The challenges in this project were the amount of CSS to accomplish, hidden gotcha's such as the category and Tag pages and properly organizing CSS.

 # Acknowlegments

 * Class mates for lending a hand.
 * The instructors at Red Academy, Jim Bennet and Rose Cass.
 * Google!

+# Technologies used
+* Visual Studio Code
+* HTML, CSS, SASS, JAVASCRIPT, Gulp, Worpress, PHP, widgets, plugins and custom post types.
+* Github to Archive all the progress made on the project!